BestReviews is reader-supported and may earn an affiliate commission. Details

-Includes a variety of flavorful syrups and ice "puck" molds.
-Produces true shaved ice, not crushed snow cone ice.
+Includes a variety of flavorful syrups and ice "puck" molds for easy and delicious shaved ice in seconds.
+Produces true shaved ice, not crushed snow cone ice that several other similar products use.
 Affordable and easy to operate.

 Ice pucks produce a limited amount of shaved ice.
-Standard cups may not fit dispenser.
-Steep learning curve for ideal shaved ice production.
+Standard cups may not fit the dispenser.
+Steep learning curve for ideal production.

 Shaved ice machines quickly shave down ice into fluffy, melt-in-your-mouth flakes that can be added to any drink to cool it down and give it a little texture without making it too crunchy.